PrefectHQ/prefect/docs/guides/prefect-deploy.md

 === ".deploy"

     You can create a deployment entirely from Python code by calling the `.deploy` method on a flow.
-Here's our example from the [tutorial](/tutorial/workers/).

     ```python hl_lines="17-22" title="repo_info.py"

-    import httpx
     from prefect import flow